davidscholberg/irkbot/README.md

     // Grab the rest of the message. msg := strings.Join(p.MsgArgs[1:], " ")

-    // Output the message to the Say chan (which does message rate-limiting) p.SayChan <- lib.Say{p.Conn, p.Dest, msg}
+    // Call the Say function (which does message rate-limiting) lib.Say(p, msg)

     // Returning true causes this module to "consume" this PRIVMSG such that no
     // modules after this one will be called for this PRIVMSG.